MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 The data collected here is from a [Raspberry Pi Reflector](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021WR031713).
 Detailed instructions for RPR setup are provided [here.](https://github.com/MakanAKaregar/RPR/tree/v2.0.0)

-This RPR is operating in the Wouri estuary.
+This site name is cam4 and is operating in the Wouri estuary.
+The GNSS antenna is an L1 antenna mounted sideways and oriented toward the water
 <p align=center>
 <img src="../assets/cam4_sitePhoto.jpeg" width="400" >
 </p>